 They ate for the season.
 That was my next lesson.

-They ate what was available to them at that point in time-based off of what was growing IMG_4550that season.
+They ate what was available to them at that point in time-based off of what was growing that season.
 They ate tomatoes and cucumbers in the summer, and then the peppers and eggplant in the fall, and broccoli and cauliflower in the winter months.

 They didn’t have a grocery store full of cauliflower crust pizzas or a plethora of options of vegetables, fruits, and foods to choose from.
 They primarily ate what was grown and picked last week from the farms.
 For whatever reason, that made me stop and think for the first time when should I be eating certain foods.